Layoffs rising as the U.S. economy slows

 Applications for jobless aid generally reflect layoffs, which have remained historically low since the initial purge of more than 20 million jobs at the start of the coronavirus pandemic in the spring of 2020.
 However, the technology sector has seen a hiring slowdown, with dozens of companies announcing layoffs or hiring freezes.
 Last week, Meta said it planned to reduce headcount for the first time in the company's history.

-Netflix, Peloton, Snap, Twilio, Taboola and Twitter all have announced layoffs, while Google parent Alphabet has shut its video-game streaming service, Stadia, and Amazon has reportedly frozen corporate hiring in its retail division.
+Netflix, Peloton, Snap, Twilio, Taboola and Twitter have all announced layoffs.
+Google parent Alphabet has shut its video-game streaming service, Stadia, and Amazon has reportedly frozen corporate hiring in its retail division.

 The number of available jobs in the U.S. plummeted in August compared with July, the government said earlier this week.
 The drop of more than 1 million open jobs signals that employers are pulling back on hiring as they contemplate economic uncertainty ahead.